AdoriZahard/hi3er/README.md

 If you spam weapon skill, take weapon skill: MA, PV, VG, SW, AkA, MPE, RC, and BKE no AF

 If you can crit (which means you are physical), take that modifer: all physical valks

+If you spam time fracture, take the time slow buff: HoS, HoR, Mobius, FK, PE, SN, BKE, Nyx, SW, and PV

+If you are good at fighting HoD, take HoD.

+Max Sp plus is always great if you are going to use eden.

+## Builds
+Please check our builds in rentry.co/hi3er